 There are two main types of neuropathic pain, known as stimulus-evoked and stimulus-independent.

-Neuropathic pain presents as a result of injury or illness that interferes with the nerves that are usually involved in the transmission of pain signals.
-This damage occurs when the nerves are compressed, entrapped, sectioned, bruised or stretched.
+Neuropathic pain presents as a result of injury or illness that interferes with the nerves involved in the transmission of pain signals.
+This damage occurs when the nerves are compressed, entrapped, sectioned, bruised, or stretched.

-When damage to the nerves that are involved in the signaling of pain pathways are activated, the signals can be permanently or intermittently activated, even in the absence of noxious stimuli.
+When damage to the nerves involved in the signaling of pain pathways is activated, the signals can be permanently or intermittently activated, even in the absence of noxious stimuli.

-There are various circumstances that may cause damage to the nerves and lead to the presentation of neuropathic pain.
+Various circumstances may cause damage to the nerves and lead to the presentation of neuropathic pain.
 These include:

-Unlike nociceptive pain, neuropathic pain does not usually respond well to standard analgesic medication, such as paracetamol, aspirin or ibuprofen.
-This is likely due differences in the mechanism of pain and, instead neuropathic pain can often be managed more effectively with neurostimulation.
+Unlike nociceptive pain, neuropathic pain does not usually respond well to standard analgesic medication, such as paracetamol, aspirin, or ibuprofen.
+This is likely due to differences in the mechanism of pain and, instead, neuropathic pain can often be managed more effectively with neurostimulation.

-Neurostimulation therapy involves microelectrodes to deliver mild electrical impulses to the epidural space in the central nervous system of the body.
-The aim of the treatment is to restore normal sensation and reduce the impact of neuropathic pain on the quality of life of patients.
+Neurostimulation therapy involves microelectrodes to deliver mild electrical impulses to the epidural space in the body's central nervous system.
+The treatment aims to restore normal sensation and reduce the impact of neuropathic pain on patients' quality of life.

-The results of neurostimulation therapy are highly variable, but the success rates are much higher with neuropathic pain that other types and it is most useful for patients that have pain that is unresponsive to other management techniques.
+The results of neurostimulation therapy are highly variable.
+Still, the success rates are much higher with neuropathic pain than other types, and it is most useful for patients that have pain that is unresponsive to other management techniques.